Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/39251819/74498044-50b4ed80-4f1a-11ea-8c14-6a319d0878e1.png)

 Remark:
- 1. although the author did segmamention in raw dataset, at the tokenization step his model still divide a sentence into chars instead of words
+ Although the orignial author did segmamention in raw dataset, at the tokenization step his model still divide a sentence into chars instead of words.

+ I improved this model, obtain larger training set and use it to predict the stock '000002.SZ'.
+Several models has been trained, among of which linear SVC get best accuaracy of 0.88 in training sets.